18 August 2021

 The IAASB has decided that the proposed standard is to be separate from the ISAs with no intended need to directly reference back to their requirements or application material.
 However, the proposed standard does not address complex matters or circumstances so is not permitted to be used for audits that are not audits of financial statements of LCEs.

-As a consequence, when a firm is auditing an entity with transactions and accounts deemed less complex, they cannot supplement by using other auditing standards concerning a more complex account or transaction (like an accounting estimate calculated using a bespoke, complex model).
+As a consequence, when a firm is auditing an entity with transactions and accounts deemed less complex, it cannot supplement by using other auditing standards concerning a more complex account or transaction (like an accounting estimate calculated using a bespoke, complex model).
 In this instance, the auditor may not use ISA for LCE together with requirements from say ISA 540 (Revised) to supplement what may not be addressed in ISA for LCE when planning and performing the audit.
 They would need to carry out the whole audit using ISAs (see Explanatory Memorandum para 26-28).

 from Explanatory Memorandum para 50